5. General matters, 5:7-12

 v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.

 Patience, v7-12: i] Instruction #1, v7-8.
-"Encouragement to patience and constancy .... in view of the certainly and nearness of the coming of the Lord", Ropes.
+"Encouragement to patience and constancy .... in view of the certainty and nearness of the coming of the Lord", Ropes.
 The rich and powerful may seem to be on top at the moment, often oppressing the faithful poor, but believers must not think that this will always be so.
-James therefore calls on the faithful poor to wait patiently for the Lord to vindicate their plight, for the day is coming when the Lord God will set things right.
+James therefore calls on the faithful poor to wait patiently for the Lord to vindicate their plight, for the day is coming when the Lord God will set all things right.
 So, be patient and confident in the Lord in the face of hardship, for his coming vindication is close at hand.
 James encourages his readers to be like the farmer who waits patiently for the seasonal rains.
 The rains can't be hurried, but they will come and so the farmer must be prepared.
-James is not calling for stoicism in the face of hardship, but rather a positive reliance on God's promise to ultimately set things right.
+James is not calling for stoicism in the face of hardship, but rather a positive reliance on God's promise to ultimately set all things right.

 makroqumhsate (makroqumew) aor. imp. "be patient" - Lit. "be long tempered", possibly meaning "endure", but also "patient" in the sense of waiting patiently on the Lord in humble dependence.
-The sense James intends is unclear, so possibly a combination of "long-tempered", Mayor, of putting up with a brother or sister, ie. "forbearance", and patiently waiting for something, ie., "endurance".
+The sense James intends is unclear, so possibly a combination of "long-tempered", Mayor, of putting up with a brother or sister, ie., "forbearance", and patiently waiting for something, ie., "endurance".
 So, an endurance that consists of both "patience and long-suffering", Johnson.

 oun "then" - therefore.
 This conjunction is often inferential, "therefore", which would imply that what follows is a deduction based on James' warning to the rich in v1-6, namely, that the rich will be judged, so therefore, the faithful poor should wait patiently for the Lord's vindication of their cause.
 Yet, as is so often the case in James, such conjunctions are often just used to ease the movement from one saying to another.
 "Arm yourselves with patience, my brothers", Cassirer.